jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-22-things-i-think-about-taiwan.md

 **13) The country offers stunningly beautiful sights.**

 One of the best trips that I enjoyed was when I wanted to visit the Houtong Cat village.
 So apparently this little village which used to be built on coal mining ran out of coal.
 After noticing that they had a lot of stray cats around, they re-branded themselves as a village for people to visit and pet cats.

-First of all, the place is situated in a valley of unspeakable beauty:
+The place is situated in a valley of unspeakable beauty.

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-countryside.jpg' style='width: 400px'>